 (By the way- there seems to be a lot of blog/facebook discussions lately about candy corn…. who loves it and who thinks it is the most disgusting thing ever…..
 Personally- I LOVE candy corn and cannot be trusted with a full bag of it!)

-So when my daughter asked me to bake some monkey bread this weekend, I decided to jazz it up a bit and give it a Halloween makeover!
+So when my daughter asked me to bake some monkey bread this weekend, I decided to jazz it up a bit and make Halloween monkey bread!

 - 2 cans of Pillsbury Grands biscuits